 This scholarship was established by the Doyon, Limited lands department and is available to full-time students who are studying areas related to resource management.
 Fields of study could include forestry, mining, geology, resource economics, applied land management, engineering or natural resources management.

-In addition to the awards above, we also offer competitive scholarships in education, language (or Indigenous studies), liberal arts, vocational, committee choice, engineering and science.
+In addition to the awards above, we also offer competitive awards in education, language, Indigenous studies, liberal arts, vocational, committee choice, engineering and science.